jonathanyeong/100daysofcode/Day 2/index.md

 ---
 MVMM Model (Model - View - ViewModel) - ViewModel is a value converter.
 It is responsible for exposing (converting) the data from the model in such a way that objects are easily managed and presented.

-The key diff between this and a controller is that the MVVM pattern has a binder, which automates communication b etween the view and its bound props in the view model.
+The key diff between this and a controller is that the MVVM pattern has a binder, which automates communication between the view and its bound props in the view model.
 The view model is described as a state of the data in the model.

 ---